sensu/sensu-docs/content/sensu-go/5.20/api/overview.md

 Code examples in the Sensu API docs use the environment variable `$SENSU_API_KEY` to represent a valid API key in API requests.

 Use [sensuctl][18] or the [APIkeys API][19] to generate an API key.
-Then, follow this example to export your API key to a custom `SENSU_API_KEY` environment variable you can use for API authentication:
+Then, follow this example to export your API key to the `SENSU_API_KEY` environment variable you can use for API authentication:

 {{< language-toggle >}}

 {{< highlight bash >}}
-sensuctl env
 export SENSU_API_KEY="83abef1e-e7d7-4beb-91fc-79ad90084d5b"

 {{< /highlight >}}